-- Examine such further material as may be placed before it by the applicant or obtained by the AAR. - Provide opportunity of being heard to the applicant or his authorized representatives and concerned officer or this authorized representative. - Pronounce its advance ruling in writing on the question(s) specified in the application within 90 days from the date of receipt of application.
+- Examine such further material as may be placed before it by the applicant or obtained by the AAR. - Provide opportunity of being heard to the applicant or his authorized representative as well as to the concerned officer or his authorized representative. - Pronounce its advance ruling in writing on the question(s) specified in the application within 90 days from the date of receipt of application.
+Delay beyond 90 days is not expected to be fatal to the binding nature of ruling passed beyond this time limit.